 The SARS-CoV-2 virus continues to mutate (change).
 All viruses mutate to increase their chances of survival.
 Viruses can mutate faster when they infect more hosts.

-Therefore, until more information is available from knowledgeable authorities, patients with GD should continue to follow the current instructions for masking, social distancing (even from vaccinated individuals), and restricted travel.
-The CDC public health recommendations for fully vaccinated individuals provides guidelines for those who are fully vaccinated.
+Patients with GD should continue to follow the current local recommendations for masking, social distancing (even from vaccinated individuals), and restricted travel.
 As with any other question relating to your health, your best resource is to contact your PCP and Gaucher specialist.